 - Monzó, L. D., & SooHoo, S. (2014).
 Translating the academy: Learning the racialized languages of academia.
 Journal of Diversity in Higher Education, 7(3), 147–165.
 DOI: 10.1037/a0037400

 - Yolanda Sealey-Ruiz, Arch of Self, LLC, https://www.yolandasealeyruiz.com/archaeology-of-self

 For additional suggested readings, prompts for discussion, and curricular resources, download our full event guide: RJD Event 1.1 Homework and Readings.

 Event #2: Race and Historical Narrative — Correcting the Erasure of People of Color

 The second panel in the OAR/UGS Racial Justice Research and Practice Dialogues series, on November 11 at 3 pm, will shine a light on the erasure of people of color from the historical narrative commonly taught in the United States.
 This erasure is harmful to students of color in particular, as they do not see themselves represented in the stories told about this country, and actively harms people of all races by failing to present an accurate picture of the country’s founding and history.

 Panelists: Dr. Paul Ortiz (UFL) & Dr. Suzanne Oboler (John Jay College)

 Event recording: https://youtu.be/WRIDHIA_a94

-For suggested readings that may be helpful in placing the panel and workshop discussions in context, download the RJD Event 2.1 – Readings.
+Resources: For suggested readings that may be helpful in placing the panel discussion in context, download the RJD Event 2.1 – Readings.